ansible/ansible-container/docs/rst/installation.rst

 If you're not using Docker Machine, you'll still need `Docker Engine <https://docs.docker.com/engine/installation/>`_ installed.
 By default, Docker Engine comes set to only listen on a UNIX socket.
-It is recommended that you configure your Docker Engine for TLS-secured TCP, however it is not strictly-speaking necessary.
+It is recommended that you configure your Docker Engine for TLS-secured TCP, however it is not strictly necessary.

 To use Ansible Container with Docker Engine's UNIX socket, simply ensure the ``DOCKER_HOST`` environment variable is unset.